 Understanding Ministries is the publishing arm of the teaching of Paul Fahy.
 Paul lives in southern England and has exercised a teaching ministry in various churches since 1971.
 He has planted house churches and had a wide experience of church life since then.
-He currently serves as a pastor-teacher in a house church in Brighton.
+Until recently he served as a pastor-teacher in a house church in Brighton.
 Part of Paul’s ministry is conducted through the Internet, counselling and teaching.
 His teaching articles are first sent out to subscribers across the world; if you wish to join this list, or for a full list of his papers, contact him at Understanding Ministries.

 Paul’s theology is essentially Reformed (consistent Calvinism) but he does not blindly follow the traditions of men.
 The thinking of too many supposed Calvinists is hampered by narrow thinking, and in many ways is opposed to the actual teaching of John Calvin.
 In all essential matters Paul is informed by Reformed theology, but he is not a paedobaptist, he questions some aspects of the historic development Covenant Theology, and his teaching on church is radically Biblical.
 However, Paul is consistent and historic regarding the Doctrines of Grace, unlike many Reformed preachers.